floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/02-artifacts.typ

 Domain-driven approaches use domain-specific knowledge to identify microservice candidates, while data-driven approaches use knowledge about data storage and data flow to identify microservice candidates.
 Similar to requirements documents and models, design documents for legacy systems are often not available or outdated, although some design documents can be reconstructed from the software system (e.g., reverse engineering entity-relationship diagrams from the database schema).

-For example, #cite_full(<al_debagy_martinek_2020>) propose a data-driven method based on the analysis of the external API exposed by the application, specified in the OpenAPI#footnote[#link("https://www.openapis.org/")[https://www.openapis.org/]] format.
+For example, #cite_full(<al_debagy_martinek_2020>) proposed a data-driven method based on the analysis of the external API exposed by the application, specified in the OpenAPI#footnote[#link("https://www.openapis.org/")[https://www.openapis.org/]] format.
 The method extracts the information from the specification and converts it into vector representation for further processing.

-#cite_full(<zhou_xiong_2022>) use readily available design documents as well, in the form of UML class diagrams, use cases, and object sequence diagrams as starting point for the microservice identification algorithm.
+#cite_full(<zhou_xiong_2022>) used readily available design documents as well, in the form of UML class diagrams, use cases, and object sequence diagrams as starting point for the microservice identification algorithm.
 The decomposition tool proposed by #cite_full(<hasan_etal_2023>) uses design documents as well, although the specifications are inferred from the source code of the software system, and do not require pre-existing design documents.

-#cite_full(<quattrocchi_etal_2024>) takes a different approach to the problem, using a data-driven approach combined with a domain-driven approach.
+#cite_full(<quattrocchi_etal_2024>) took a different approach to the problem, using a data-driven approach combined with a domain-driven approach.
 Software architects describe the software system using a custom architecture description language, and the tool developed by the authors is able to identify microservice candidates.
 The tool can be prompted to generate different, more efficient decompositions when given additional domain-driven requirements.
-#cite_full(<wei_etal_2020>) uses a similar approach, gathering a list of features from the software architect, and proposing a microservice decomposition based on pre-trained feature tables.
+#cite_full(<wei_etal_2020>) used a similar approach, gathering a list of features from the software architect, and proposing a microservice decomposition based on pre-trained feature tables.

 ==== Codebase